How to find decision-makers in a company

 What’s most important is to discern as early as possible if you’re speaking with a blocker.
 If you are, do your research and see if someone else at the company should hear what you have to offer.

-Additionally, if your search is based on filtering out a single job title, you may miss valuable leads from companies who may not have the title or office you’re filtering for.
-You may end up finding the title you are looking for and build a great rapport with them, only to find out they don’t hold sway over the deal you eventually have in mind.
+Additionally, if your search is based on filtering out a single job title, you may miss valuable leads from companies that may not have the title or office you’re filtering for.
+You may end up finding the title you are looking for and build a great rapport with them, only to learn they don’t hold decision-making power.

 • What is this person’s title and responsibilities?